 The holder of a shorter dated bond will get a return on the bond earlier than a holder of a longer dated stock and will be exposed to interest rate movements over a shorter period of time

 Therefore, the stocks that tend to be most volatile in price movements are longer dated stocks with lower coupons.

 Shortened demo course.
 See details at foot of page....sed on supply and demand.

 Shortened demo course.
-See details at foot of page....gains will always be tax free as well as the interest received.
+See details at foot of page....s can be made within an ISA in which case, capital gains will always be tax free as well as the interest received.

 * where applicable.

 Gilts are categorised in relation to their redemption periods.
 “Shorts” have less than 7 years to redemption.
 Favoured as surplus deposits by larger financial institutions.
 Classified by the Financial Times as having less than 5 years to redemption

 Mediums are from 7 – 15 years.
 Too long in term to be of interest to banks as a means of holding excess liquidity and too short to be of interest to pension funds.
 They are often the least popular gilts.
 The F...